Walls of Avignon: 16th century and the Wars of Religion

+Porte Saint-Lazare in 1882 during the construction of the supplementary entrance and before the restoration.
+The small square towers on either side of the entrance were the remains of the ravelin.
+They were demolished in 1935.

 In the first half of the 16th century the crumbling towers were repaired and between 1524 and 1538 extra loopholes were pierced for the newly acquired cannons.
 In 1561 Pope Pius IV sent his cousin, Fabrizio Serbelloni, to organise the defence of the town against the Huguenots during the French Wars of Religion (1562–1598).
 The walls were repaired, and three of the gates were walled up.
 These were Porte Saint-Roch, Porte de l'Oulle and Porte de la Ligne.
 The remaining four gates were strengthened by the addition of protective fortifications (ravelins) outside the gates themselves.

 From the second half of the 17th century some of the defensive structures were dismantled.
 Beginning in 1661 the three gates that had been walled up during the Wars of Religion were reopened, and a few years later all the drawbridges were removed.
 In 1679 some of the exterior fortifications protecting the Porte Saint Michel were transformed into a triumphal arch dedicated to Pope Innocent XI (in post 1676–1689).

 18th century and the Revolution

-Porte de l'Oulle that was rebuilt in 1783 before its demolition in 1900.
+Porte de l'Oulle was rebuilt in 1783 but demolished in 1900.
 The low building to the right of the gate is an office for the octroi (toll) collector.

 In the 18th century the walls continued to be maintained up to the time of the French Revolution and three of the seven gates were rebuilt.
 The Porte de la Ligne at the north of the town was judged to be too narrow.
 In 1755–1757 a new gatehouse designed by the architect Jean-Pierre Franque was built 50 metres west of the old gate at the end of Rue Palapharnerie.
 The new gate replaced a small tower.
 The old gatehouse was demolished and replaced by another small tower.
 In 1760 the Porte du Rhône, to the south of the Saint-Bénézet bridge, was demolished and rebuilt in a classical style.
 The new gate was again designed by Franque.
 In 1783 the Porte de l'Oulle, to the west side of the town, was demolished and rebuilt 20 metres to the north of its original position, opposite La Comédie theatre on the other side of the Place Crillon.
 Vestiges of the arch of the original gate are still visible on the interior surface of the wall.
 The design was by the architect Jean-Baptiste Péru.
 The new gate no longer survives: it was demolished in 1900.
 During this period the battlements were repaired between Porte Saint Roch and Porte d'Oulle as well as between Porte de la Ligne and Porte Saint-Lazare.

 All work on the walls ceased during the French Revolution (1789-1799) and on 24 September 1791 Avignon and the Comtat Venaissin were declared part of France and ceased to be Papal States.